lastingParadox/ff-site/archive-to-markdown/md/ff2/21-deep-space-dangers.md

 **Zander** _(30-Sep-18 03:45 PM)_

-_Emmett remains inconveniently placed in the engine and begins to fry up from the burning engine fluids._
+_Emmett is inconveniently placed in the engine..._

+_...and begins to fry up from the burning engine fluids._

 t!roll d10